 Far from dull, our diffusers come in a range of shapes, sizes and patterns and if you're keen to add another aesthetic trick to your arsenal, we'll take you through what you need to know about diffusers, as well as a handy tutorial on how to make your own from your chosen fabric.

-What’s a diffuser?
-A diffuser is a lightweight plastic disk that sits in the bottom of a pendant lampshade, a lampshade that hangs from the ceiling.
-These are either translucent (not transparent or see through) polypropylene or opaque with a die cut hole in their centre, made from foamex.
+A diffuser is a lightweight disk that sits in the bottom of a pendant lampshade, i.e. those hung from the ceiling.
+These can be translucent polypropylene (not transparent or see through) or opaque with a die cut hole in their centre, made from foamex.

 What does a diffuser do?